-- difficulty accessing debt and equity capital on attractive terms, or at all, and a severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions may affect our access to capital necessary to fund business operations or address maturing liabilities on a timely basis and our tenants' abilities to fund their business operations and meet their obligations to us; - the financial impact could negatively impact our ability to pay dividends to our stockholders; - the financial impacts could negatively impact our future compliance with financial covenants of our credit facility and other debt agreements and could result in a default and potentially an acceleration of indebtedness, which non-compliance could also negatively impact our ability to make additional borrowings under our revolving credit facility or otherwise pay dividends to our stockholders; - the worsening of estimated future cash flows due to a change in our plans, policies, or views of market and economic conditions as it relates to one or more of our adversely impacted properties could result in the recognition of substantial impairment charges imposed on our assets; - the credit quality of our tenants could be negatively impacted and we may significantly increase our allowance for doubtful accounts; - a general decline in business activity and demand for real estate transactions could adversely affect our ability or desire to grow our portfolio of properties, or to sell properties as part of our capital recycling strategy; - difficulties completing our densification projects on a timely basis, on budget or at all; and - the potential negative impact on the health of our personnel, particularly if a significant number of them are impacted, could result in a deterioration in our ability to ensure business continuity during a disruption.
+- difficulty accessing debt and equity capital on attractive terms, or at all, and a severe disruption and instability in the global financial markets or deteriorations in credit and financing conditions may affect our access to capital necessary to fund business operations or address maturing liabilities on a timely basis and our tenants' abilities to fund their business operations and meet their obligations to us; - the financial impact could negatively impact our ability to pay dividends to our stockholders; - the financial impacts could negatively impact our future compliance with financial covenants of our credit facility and other debt agreements and could result in a default and potentially an acceleration of indebtedness, which non-compliance could also negatively impact our ability to make additional borrowings under our revolving credit facility or otherwise pay dividends to our stockholders; - the worsening of estimated future cash flows due to a change in our plans, policies, or views of market and economic conditions as it relates to one or more of our adversely impacted properties could result in the recognition of substantial impairment charges imposed on our assets; - the credit quality of our tenants could be negatively impacted and we may significantly increase our allowance for doubtful accounts; - a general decline in business activity and demand for real estate transactions could adversely affect our ability or desire to grow our portfolio of properties, or to sell properties as part of our capital recycling strategy; - difficulties completing our densification projects on a timely basis, on budget or at all; and - the potential negative impact on the health of our personnel, particularly if a significant number of them are impacted, and the potential impact of adaptions to our operations in order to protect our personnel, such as a prolonged period of remote work arrangements, could strain our business continuity plans, introduce operational risk, including but not limited to cybersecurity risks, and impair our ability to manage our business.

 The extent to which the COVID-19 pandemic, or a future pandemic, impacts our operations and those of our tenants will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the scope, severity and duration of such pandemic, the actions taken to contain the pandemic or mitigate its impact, and the direct and indirect economic effects of the pandemic and containment measures, among others.
 The situation is rapidly changing and additional impacts to the business may arise that we are not aware of currently.
 The rapid development and fluidity of this situation precludes any prediction as to the full adverse impact of the COVID-19 pandemic, but a prolonged outbreak as well as related mitigation efforts could continue to have a material impact on our revenues and could materially and adversely affect our business, results of operations and financial condition.
-Moreover, many risk factors set forth in our Annual Report on Form

-10-K for the year ended December 31, 2019 should be interpreted as heightened risks as a result of the impact of the COVID-19 pandemic.
+Moreover, many risk factors set forth in our Annual Report on Form 10-K for the year ended December 31, 2019 should be interpreted as heightened risks as a result of the impact of the COVID-19 pandemic.